learn-co-curriculum/learn-expert-escalating-an-issue/README.md

 Select the appropriate issue type and fill in all required and optional fields.

 ![issue modal](https://s3.amazonaws.com/learn-experts/jira-issue-modal.png "Issue Modal")

+When creating your ticket make sure to include:

+- [ ] All steps taken to try and resolve the error
+- [ ] What you saw and what you expected to see
+- [ ] Steps to re-create the error (it's alright if it's not possible to re-create the error on your machine, but at least include the steps needed to create the error on the student's machine)
+- [ ] Screenshots if available

+>Note: Do not just rely on the dev team reading through the chat transcript.
+Please provide a summary as best you can so they don't have to dig through the chat.

 Once you've filled in all the fields, you'll need to set a priority level.
 There are many options, but please only use one of the following: